rachddou/DeadLeavesPlus/README.md

 ### Training

-Once the images are generated you can run the command `.jobs/train.sh`
+Once the images are generated, you can run the command `.jobs/train.sh`

 This will create a directory where the weights are stored inside `TRAINING_LOGS/`